 Second, the drop of dye would likely have diluted just as well if it had undergone the time-symmetrized versions of Physics laws instead.
 In other words, entropy typically does increase when we start from a low entropy initial configuration\ldots but it does so in both directions of the dynamical clock \cite{GoldsteinJanusGlass}.

-Third, we must realise that the experiment starts off at a rather improbable time: the first $10^{60}$ ticks of dynamical clock time represent a negligible fraction of $\sim 10^{5 \times 10^{24}}$ entropy period.
-Had current time been picked up at random within the period, there would be no reason to suppose to expect it to be a time of increase of entropy, rather than of decrease.
-Another way to say this is that the experiments starts off from an improbable configuration.
+Third, we must realise that the experiment starts at a rather improbable time: the first $10^{60}$ ticks of dynamical clock time represent a negligible fraction of the $\sim e^{10^{25}}$ entropy recurrence period.
+Had current time been picked up at random within the period, there would be no reason to expect it to be a time of increase of entropy, rather than of decrease.
+Another way to say this is that the experiment starts from an improbable configuration.
 Indeed in any generic configuration the dye is diluted already; entropy is almost maximal already; and the entropy variation is zero on average, independently of $t$ the number of steps between the two observations:

 In order to witness an arrow of time, we must start from a low entropy configuration, but in practice the equivalence relation and therefore the entropy function are chosen so that low-entropy configurations are non-generic.